 To cope better with the challenges of dealing with ice and snow, the roads inspectorate of the canton of Lucerne and FEDRO asked Ergon and Kelag to develop a special software solution tailored to their needs.
 It helps the staff responsible for keeping Swiss roads clear in winter with their task of ensuring optimum travel conditions on the federal and cantonal highways.
 The new system allows the road clearance department to undertake preventive measures whenever the relevant data and weather forecasts point towards snow.
 It is thus quite possible to come across a gritter when the roads are dry although it won’t start snowing until later.

 The latest reliable information about the weather is essential here.
 This is why staff in the road clearance department can call on a total of 60 climate and weather stations, each equipped with a range of measuring probes and sensors.
 They constantly supply data for different meteorological parameters such as air and ground temperature, humidity, freezing temperature, precipitation and wind as well as road conditions.
 Specific weather forecasts are constantly provided by MeteoSchweiz and other meteorological services, so resulting in a host of valuable information.

 All data are brought together in a clear, standardised user interface.
 The system combines a range of functions: real-time meteorological data and forecasts, complete manpower planning, contingent and monitoring including integration of communications with service vehicles, reporting and automated quality control.

 The solution has really proved its worth this winter.
-There were fewer accidents on the entire road network as the accurate forecasts ensured black ice just hadn’t got a chance.
+There were fewer accidents on the entire road network as the accurate forecasts ensured black ice just did not have a chance.